cflurin/homebridge-websocket/README.md

 # homebridge-websocket
 Homebridge-websocket is a Plugin for Homebridge.
 The Websocket-API supports the main homebridge functions.
-This allows you to add and control accessories from a "Bridge" or "Hub" with a Websocket API.
+This allows you to add and control accessories from a "Bridge" or "Gateway" with a Websocket API.
 [Node-RED](http://nodered.org/) is the perfect platform to use with homebridge-websocket.

 Note-RED is a visual tool for wiring together hardware devices, APIs and online services.